paulgb/svelte-vis/notes-sankey.md

 ## Sankey Diagram

-Sankey diagrams describe flows of some quantity between entities.
-They are often used to visualize how a budget trickles through an organization, from revenue through to expenditures and profits.
+Sankey diagrams describe flows of a quantity between entities.
+They are often used to visualize how a money trickles through an organization, from revenue through to expenditures and surplus.

-In our case, we'll be creating a Sankey diagram where the quantity is votes, rather than dollars.
+In our case, we'll be creating a Sankey diagram where the quantity is _votes_, rather than dollars.

 ## Instant-runoff voting primer